 What does academic integrity mean and why it is important?
 Learn how to avoid unintentional academic misconduct by taking this online tutorial to understand the fundamental values of academic integrity and how you can be a responsible scholar and member of the USask community.

 Develop your topic

-A great paper or assignment begin with a strong topic.
+A great paper or assignment begins with a strong topic.
 Learn how to understand your assignment and develop a topic that will set you up for success.

 Formulate a search strategy

 Get the most out of your online searches - whether in USearch, the Library catalogue, journal databases, or Google - by developing a solid search strategy.

 Not all information sources are created equal.
 Learning to evaluate the information you find in books, journals, and online will help you identify sources that are appropriate for your work.

 Be information savvy

 Build your awareness and skills in the 6 components of digital information literacy: searcher, consumer, curator, collaborator, creator, and communicator.